 Our pick: KAMUI self-inflating sleeping pad

 We would like you to take a look at our self-inflating sleeping pad, but we are not the only ones recommending it.
-Tripsavvy also says that it’s the best inflatable sleeping pad on their list.
+Wilderness Redefined conducted thorough tests on it, compared it to other pads, and gave the KAMUI sleeping pad the Great Value recommendation.
 Here are some of the features the KAMUI mat has to offer:

 - Weight: 3.5 pounds